DarrylNnon/Digital_Clock/README.md

-first perasonal project in C
+first personal project in C